mcordts/cityscapesScripts/README.md

  - `val`         should be used for validation of hyper-parameters, contains 500 image with fine and coarse annotations.
 Can also be used for training.
  - `test`        used for testing on our evaluation server.
 The annotations are not public, but we include annotations of ego-vehicle and rectification border for convenience.
  - `train_extra` can be optionally used for training, contains 19998 images with coarse annotations
+ - `demoVideo`   video sequences that could be used for qualitative evaluation, no annotations are available for these videos